 Jun 25, 2014

 Six years of dedicated training paid off for Vitaliy Tveritin, 13, when he took his black belt exam at UC Berkeley on May 3.
-He waited patiently for a few weeks before receiving his black belt on May 30 at the Siskiyou Arts Bus Open House at the Mount Shasta library.
+He waited patiently for a few weeks before receiving his black belt on May 30 at the Siskiyou Arts Bus Open House at the Mount Shasta library with the eyes of the community on him.

 “For his exam, Vitaliy had to demonstrate advanced skills for strikes, kicks, forms, board breaks, sparring, and self-defense.
 It wasn’t easy.
 He faced U.S. National Collegiate Champion and the World University bronze-medalist Yessica Wiryawan in full-contact sparring,” according to Mount Shasta Martial Arts Program executive director Chuck Buhs, a 6th degree black belt.